BottleCycle

 The solution

 Our idea is to create a simple and accessible system that turns statiegeld bottles into direct support for local sustainability projects.
 The plan has two stages: 1.
 In the first stage we place bottle collection containers in central locations across all six faculties and the two university libraries.
 The collected bottles are returned regularly and the full refund amount is donated to a local sustainability organisation.
-One of the first partners we are considering is the Maas Cleanup initiative because of their focus on environmental protection in our region.
+One of the first charities we are considering is the Maas Cleanup initiative because of their focus on environmental protection in our region.
 This stage is straightforward and low threshold and it allows students and staff to contribute without spending extra time or money.
 2. The second stage builds on this idea and aims to install our own statiegeld machines in central campus locations.
-Students will scan their UM card before depositing bottles.
-Half of the refund will go to a selected local charity and the other half will automatically top up their UM card.
-This creates a direct incentive that fits student life while still supporting a local cause.
-It also encourages long term participation and makes the practice of recycling more visible and engaging on campus.
-Implementation plan: Phase 0 (initiated once approval and interest are confirmed): a) Meet with the UM Sustainability Office and Facility Services to discuss initial collection and return options, starting with the use of supermarket statiegeld machines. b) Obtain approval for the placement of collection bins across campus. c) Confirm the availability of storage space for collected bottles.
-Phase 1: a) Install collection bins across UM faculties and libraries to begin collecting statiegeld bottles and cans immediately. b) Place approximately 7–10 bins per facility / libary, focusing on high-traffic “hot spots.” c) Estimated total: around 75 bins, depending on pricing and available budget (~ €1,500).
-Phase 2: a) Continue discussions with Statiegeld Netherlands regarding potential funding to partially or fully cover one or two statiegeld machines. b) These machines would ideally be installed in the Inner City Library or Randwyck Library, where the highest volume of statiegeld waste is observed. c) Additional budget needs will depend on the outcome of these funding opportunities (estimated allocation: ~€1,500).
+There will be an option to donate the money to charity and another one to get the refund via tikkie.
+This creates a direct incentive that fits student life while still giving a local cause support and visibility.
+It also encourages long-term participation and makes the practice of recycling more visible and engaging on campus.
+Implementation plan (once approval and interest are confirmed): For Stage 1 (collection bins) a) Obtain approval for the placement of collection bins across campus. b) Contact building managers of the faculties to discuss the optimal amount and location for the collection bins. c) Obtain and place the bins (requires budget). d) Build a student-led collection system.
+We have contacted the studentparty KAN that expressed their interest in a cooperation.
+They could empty the bins in all faculties bi-weekly and use the money to fund sustainability-promoting events. e) Create a marketing campaign to encourage university students and staff to use the bins and inform them on their purpose (potentially requires budget).
+For Stage 2 (statiegeld machines) a) Contact statiegeld to explore the option of getting machines -> They confirmed that they could give us two machines for free (with the option to expand if collection goals are reached) b) Obtain approval for the placement of collection bins across campus. c) Contact caterers of the faculties to discuss their willingness to bring the bottles to the wholesaler. -> The caterer of SBE and FPN, Eurest, is willing to collaborate on a pilot with UM and Statiegeld Nederland, we are still exploring the option to place a machine at ICL since we find that the most crucial location. d) Create a marketing campaign to encourage university students and staff to use the machines and inform them on their purpose as well as on the selected charity (potentially requires budget).
 UM Sustainability Goals: Our project aligns well with the UM Sustainability Roadmap which emphasises circularity community involvement and behavioural change.
 The idea brings sustainability into daily routines and makes it easy for students to take part in a shared effort.
 The project also connects clearly to the Global Citizenship for Sustainable Development skills.
 It touches on global literacy because it links an everyday action to wider issues like waste management climate impacts and the value of local initiatives within global environmental challenges.
 It encourages students to think about their role in a larger system and how small actions contribute to collective responsibility.
-It supports social responsibility by creating a simple way to act with concern for the environment and for the community.
+It fosters social responsibility by creating a simple way to act with concern for the environment and for the community.
 The project encourages students to reflect on shared spaces and shared resources, and to recognise that individual habits can have social meaning and local impact.
 Finally it has a strong element of transformative engagement.
 The idea relies on collaboration with local organisations works through student participation and aims to create a concrete change in how we handle waste on campus.
 It also invites conversations about sustainability and encourages students to see themselves as active contributors to a more responsible and connected community.

 Photos & Videos